CarCareTruth Score

 Best for stock daily drivers whose owner's manual specifies DOT 3 and where the case-of-12 fits a shop or fleet use case.
 Skip it for vehicles that specify DOT 4 or DOT 5.1, and skip for track use or hilly towing where DOT 5.1 with documented boiling points above 600°F is right.

 WARNING signal word from H320 (Cat 2B eye irritation) only, the milder of the two GHS eye-irritation tiers, and the only hazard code at mixture level.
 SDS Section 8 calls for eye or face protection during operations where splash is plausible, such as pressure bleeding.
-SDS Section 15 explicitly states "No products were found" under California Prop 65, and a CAS cross-check of all four ingredients confirms no Prop 65 substances; the Amazon listing-level Prop 65 flag is generic shipping disclosure, not chemistry.
+SDS Section 15 explicitly states "No products were found" under California Prop 65, and a CAS cross-check of all four ingredients confirms no Prop 65 substances; the product listing-level Prop 65 flag is generic shipping disclosure, not chemistry.
 The sweet taste of glycol-ether brake fluid attracts pets and small children; store sealed and inaccessible, and never decant.
 Used fluid is drain-destined: collect for hazardous-waste disposal, never pour down a drain or storm sewer.

 No. The 10826 is single-rated DOT 3 only and is not certified to DOT 4.
 DOT 4 requires a higher minimum dry boiling point (446°F) and a higher wet boiling point (311°F) than DOT 3 (401°F dry, 284°F wet).
 If your owner's manual specifies DOT 4, buy a DOT 4 fluid instead.